 The one that got away.

 Ask anyone who’s lived or worked in Asheville since the ’80s or ’90s, and you’re likely to get a different answer.
-We offer some responses in this week’s retrospective, such as: • We faced key challenges from within local government. • We fought city hall. • We protected the environment. […]
+We offer some responses in this week’s retrospective, such as: • We faced key challenges from within local government. • We fought city hall. • We protected the environment. • We stood up for […]

 In 1994, Asheville was just a weekend place that I escaped to from Greenville, S.C., with my then husband, Blane Sherer.
 I thought it was just a getaway; I did not know I was looking for something, but I found it: Poetry.